 Understanding your needs and the considerations behind them can help you identify the best option for your business.
 It’s important to have a clear vision of why you need the money, a realistic idea of the amount you need, and the knowledge of approximately how quickly you’ll be able to repay the debt.
 While the right amount of financing can help grow your business, too much financing with large repayment requirements can set you back.

 To access additional financial education resources for entrepreneurs, visit our Financial Education Center.

-This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
+This content is for informational purposes only.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
-Please consult with the professionals of your choice to discuss your situation.
+If professional advice is needed, the services of a professional advisor should be sought.